ruv/easyforth/index.markdown

 `buzz?` does the same thing but with 5, and outputs the string `"Buzz"`.

-`fizz-buzz?` calls `dup` to duplicate the value on top of the stack, then calls `fizz?`, converting the top copy into a boolean.
-After this, the top of the stack consists of the original value, and the boolean returned by `fizz?`.
+`fizz-buzz?` calls `dup` to duplicate the value on top of the stack, then calls `fizz?`.
+After this, the top of the stack consists of the original value, and the boolean returned by `fizz?`, as `( n flag1 )`.
-`swap` swaps these, so the original top-of-stack value is back on top, and the boolean is underneath.
-Next we call `buzz?`, which replaces the top-of-stack value with a boolean flag.
-Now the top two values on the stack are booleans representing whether the number was divisible by 3 or 5.
-After this, we call `or` to see if either of these is true.
+`swap` swaps these, so the original top-of-stack value is back on top, and the boolean is underneath, as `( flag1 n )`.
+Next we call `buzz?`, which replaces the top-of-stack value with a boolean value.
+Now the top two values on the stack are booleans representing whether the number was divisible by 3 or 5, as `( flag1 flag2 )`.
+After this, we call `or` to see if either of these is true, resulting in a boolean value `( flag3 )`.
 Logically, the body of `fizz-buzz?` is equivalent to:

     (x % 3 == 0 || x % 5 == 0)